-Elme Communities' DEIA Initiative is a long-term commitment to promote an environment where each individual feels comfortable being their most authentic selves.
-We believe diversity of backgrounds, experiences, cultures, ethnicities, and interests leads to new ways of thinking and drives organizational success.
-As part of this initiative, members of the organization from each department, including all leaders, participated in a "Building for Belonging" strategy session to focus on elevating our DEIA efforts for all employees.
+Elme Communities' DEIA Initiative is a long-term commitment to promoting an environment where each individual feels comfortable being their most authentic selves.
+We believe diversity of backgrounds, experiences, cultures, ethnicities, and interests leads to new ways of thinking and drives engagement and organizational success.
+Our Cultural Advisory Board ("CAB") is overseen by our senior leadership team.
+The CAB has responsibilities that include finding new initiatives to increase employee engagement, developing community service opportunities to engage with our communities, listening to the concerns of our team members, and supporting key initiatives like inclusion and accessibility.

-In 2022, we engaged with DEIA experts to support our organization in defining measurable key performance indicators around success of the program for key areas including workplace equity, workforce diversification, supplier diversity, community impact, and employee engagement.
+We engage with DEIA experts to support our organization in defining measurable key performance indicators around success of the program for key areas including workplace equity, workforce diversification, supplier diversity, community impact, and employee engagement.